 Business Administration (Renewable Energy) MBA

-Course code N2RE
+Course code: N2RE

 What is special about this course?

-• Ethical awareness
+- Ethical awareness

-• Cultural readiness
+- Cultural readiness

-• Future readiness
+- Future readiness

-• Identifying growth and opportunity
+- Identifying growth and opportunity

 Special features

-• This is the only MBA Renewable Energy course in the UK
+- This is the only MBA Renewable Energy course in the UK

-• The course is delivered online for maximum flexibility
+- The course is delivered online for maximum flexibility

-• Develop reflective learning skills based on your experience and peer-to-peer exchange, facilitated through the MBA hub
+- Develop reflective learning skills based on your experience and peer-to-peer exchange, facilitated through the MBA hub

-• Participate in a wider dialogue via the MBA hub, between fellow students, business partners, local community and academic colleagues
+- Participate in a wider dialogue via the MBA hub, between fellow students, business partners, local community and academic colleagues

-• An online induction programme will provide support and information, as well as an initial opportunity to interact and network via the hub
+- An online induction programme will provide support and information, as well as an initial opportunity to interact and network via the hub

 UHI are proud to provide this course to students at our partner organisation, the University of Akureyri in Iceland.

-• Change for sustainable futures
+- Change for sustainable futures (S2)

-• Research for business
+- Research for business (S1)

-• Tidal, wave and future energy
+- Tidal, wave and future energy (S2)

 How will I study my course?

-• Full-time
+- Full-time

-• You will learn through a combination of video-conference lectures and tutorials, and online study via the university's virtual learning environment (VLE), with support from your tutors
+- Online study will be done via the university's virtual learning environment (VLE), with support from your tutors

 How long will my course last?

-Number of hours per week indicates the total number of hours you should dedicate to the course, which includes time spent in lectures and your own time spent on individual study and research.
+The number of hours per week indicates the total number of hours you should dedicate to the course, which includes time spent on online material as well as individual study and research.

-• Inverness
+- Inverness

-• Moray
+- Moray

-• North, West and Hebrides
+- North, West and Hebrides

-• Perth
+- Perth

-• University of Akureyri students: please click on the relevant apply link below (September or January start) and then select the 'University of Akureyri applicants' option to begin your application process
+- University of Akureyri students: please click on the relevant apply link below (September or January start) and then select the 'University of Akureyri applicants' option to begin your application process

 Start date

-• September
+- September

-• January
+- January

 Fees